 Data visualization is a general term that describes any effort to help people understand the significance of data by placing it in a visual context.
-Patterns, trends and correlations that might go undetected in text-based data can be exposed and recognized easier with data visualization software.
+Patterns, trends and correlations that might go undetected in text-based data can be exposed and recognized easier with data visualizations.

 Most Common Visualizations

-After studying 90,000 dashboards at Chartio we found most data is displayed in a handful of the chart options.
+After studying over 100,000 dashboards at Chartio we found most data is displayed in a handful of the chart options.

 While these may not be the most optimized they are most often created.
 People create table views of their data, single values, bar charts and line charts.